mckayythomas/cse210-04/README.md

-# Robot Finds Kitten
-Simon Carless once described robotfindskitten as "less a game and more a way of life ...
-It's fun to wander around until you find a kitten, at which point you feel happy and can start again".
-I don't think I could have said it better myself!

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
 You can install Raylib Python CFFI by opening a terminal and running the following command.